 - Indexing is never instant, even when you submit a crawl request directly.

-- The page has a noindex tag, which prevents Google from indexing it, or
+- The page has a noindex tag, which prevents Google from indexing it.

 - The page was dropped from the index for some reason.

 Use the URL Inspection tool to test the problem on your page.
-If the page is not in the Index Coverage report but it is listed as indexed in the URL Inspection report, it was probably indexed recently, and will appear in the Index Coverage report soon.
+If the page is not in the Page Indexing report but it is listed as indexed in the URL Inspection report, it was probably indexed recently, and will appear in the Page Indexing report soon.
 If the page is listed as not indexed in the URL Inspection tool (which is what you'd expect), test the live page.
 The live page test results should indicate what the issue is: use the information from the test and the test documentation to learn how to fix the issue.

 Why is my page in the index?
 I don't want it indexed.